New in Axure RP 9: A Streamlined Workflow for Mobile

 During the development of Axure RP 9, we reexamined the tool’s workflows for mobile design and presentation and found a number of opportunities for improvement.
 We think the new mobile prototyping experience is a big step forward.

-- The new page dimensions settings size down the traditional large canvas to a more focused view of your design based on your target device’s viewport size.
-You can choose from a few popular presets (iPhone, Samsung Galaxy, Google Pixel), or you can choose your own width-height dimension values when needed.
+The new page dimensions settings size down the traditional large canvas to a more focused view of your design based on your target device’s viewport size.
+You can choose from a few popular presets — iPhone, Samsung Galaxy, Google Pixel, etc. — or you can choose your own width-height dimension values when needed.
 Page dimensions are set per-page, so you can include several different sizes in a single project.

 Overall, we think these tweaks and adjustments to the mobile workflow in Axure RP 9 add up to a seriously improved experience.
-And if you see anything else that could make mobile prototyping even better—beta release coming soon!—please let us know about it.
+Let us know your thoughts at firstname.lastname@example.org.